Pranavsai-psp/Predicting-news-category/README.md

 # Features:
 Story:  A part of the main content of the article to be published as a piece of news.

-Section: The genre/category the STORY falls in.
+Section: The genre/category the Story falls in.
 There are four distinct sections where each story may fall in to.

 The Sections are labelled as following
 *Politics: 0